-The Saginaw Transit Authority Regional Services, or STARS (www.saginaw-stars.com), operates buses that travel about 1.5 million miles per year.
+The Saginaw Transit Authority Regional Services, or STARS, operates buses that travel about 1.5 million miles per year.
 Buses run daily, including Saturdays.
 More than 3,300 people utilize Saginaw buses each day for work, doctor visits, shopping or school.
 STARS also serves as an effective solution to mobility-challenged citizens.
 Annually, more than 48,000 senior citizens and persons with disabilities utilize its LIFT service.

-Greyhound Bus (www.greyhound.com) also has a Downtown Saginaw location.
+Greyhound Bus also has a Downtown Saginaw location.
 Greyhound Lines, Inc., is the nation's largest provider of intercity bus transportation, serving more than 3,700 destinations with 13,000 daily departures across North America.